interceptorxx/interceptorxx.github.io/README.md

 Suggestion: Access frontend using data-testid, BUT here is the example I implemented in SvelteKit on how to hide it in a production environment to protect against web scrapers, and DoS attacks.

+Note:
-Note: Mocking data is not supported at this time and requires Vitest.
-Let's hope Playwright 2.0 will support Mocking data.
-Anyway.
-Nevertheless, `You're required to have 1 GitHub Pages per account.`
+* Mocking data is not supported at this time and requires Vitest.
+* You're required to have 1 GitHub Pages per account.

 ![image](https://github.com/interceptorxx/interceptorxx.github.io/assets/152772842/30771fb1-c196-4195-bbca-011f49bf62fe)